Springe direkt zu Inhalt

 Friedrich Schlegel Graduate School has been supported through the Excellence Initiative of the Federal and State governments since 2008.
 This support made it possible to try out and establish excellent structures for the education of junior scholars.
 The average duration of the dissertation is around 3.7 years, and our alumni generally succeed rather quickly in transitioning into a funded postdoc phase or in finding a career outside of academia.
 The doctoral candidates are mobile and international.
 They have learned to situate their own project within an interdisciplinary context and benefit from the intellectually stimulating and diverse environment at the Graduate School.

 The Graduate School’s performance was rewarded by the Einstein Foundation Berlin in 2017.
 The FSGS received the Einstein Award for Doctoral Programmes Berlin.
 In 2022, the FSGS won said award for the second time.
-An annual € 100,000 of prize money will be used to promote scholarship holders from the Global South over the upcoming years.
+An annual € 100,000 of prize money will be used to promote scholarship holders from the Global South in the upcoming years.

 The Graduate School supports junior scholars in applying for scholarships and research funding and in the realization of their projects (work spaces, administration).
 International scholars visit the school through DAAD grants (Kaitlin Staudt, Carol Bartges, Chenxin Jiang) or the AvH (Izabel Rakar) and enhance discussion with their projects.
 Former scholars return with external funding (Johannes Görbert, Anne Enderwitz).
 FSGS doctoral candidates raise additional funding for visits abroad (Stanford, Princeton, Moscow).